 How it Works

-Each session starts with a poem or a short prompt, chosen to stir the edges of something true.
+Each session opens with a poem or a short prompt, chosen to invite honest writing rather than performed writing.
 There’s time to write freely, without worrying about spelling or structure.
-Afterwards, those who want to can share their writing with the group.
+Afterwards, those who want to can share with the group.
 We listen.
 Sometimes we reflect.
-Often we’re moved.
-Always, we honour the words.
+The focus is on what emerges when you give yourself permission to write with honesty and curiosity, finding language for the things that matter, and allowing them, carefully, to be seen.

 An Invitation to Join